Lambdara/bookkeeper/README.md

 The available commands are:

+`init name path` sets name of the bookkeeping, and the path of the HTML file.
+For example: `init 'My Bookkeeping' bookkeeping.html`.
+This is a good choice to start a bookkeeping.

 `pay payer payee0,payee1,.. subject amount` registers a payment.
 The first argument is the payer.
 The second argument consists of comma-seperated names. (quote the argument if you want spaces, like so `'hans hansen,bart bartens'`) The third argument is the thing pay for (again, quote if you want spaces, like so `'nice bacon'`).
 The fourth argument is the amount payed; use a decimal point, not a comma (`10.24`; not `10,24`).
 For example: `pay hans bart,hans 'good beers', 10.24`

 `html` updates the HTML file.
 If auto-update is on (by default: yes), this will happen automatically.